 If you are familiar with the internet, you can find several websites that offer exchange rates of various currencies.
 It is easy to use the website to get the exchange rates.

 Just go to the website and select the currency pair that you want to find out, then click the mouse you get the foreign exchange rate.

-You can also convert a specific amount for the certain currency.
+You can also convert a specific amount for a certain currency.
 Additionally, you can convert using the historic rate for a specific date.

 Foreign Exchange Rate – Basic Calculation

 Thus the exchange rates are prices for different currencies.
-When you see on the newspaper or internet, the exchange rate of US to Japan on that day is 117 yen.
+When you see in the newspaper or the internet, the exchange rate of the US to Japan on that day is 117 yen.
 It means you can buy or convert 1 U.S dollar in exchange for 117 Japanese Yen.

-You can create a simple formula if you know the exchange of currency pair.
+You can create a simple formula if you know the exchange of currency pairs.
 And you can calculate the exchange rate for every currency pair.

 1 US dollar = 117 Yen Japan